wultra/powerauth-mobile-sdk/docs/PowerAuth-SDK-for-iOS.md

 powerAuthSDK.authenticateUsingBiometry(withContext: context) { authentication, error in
     guard let authentication = authentication else {
         if let nsError = error as?
 NSError {
-            if nsError.domain == PowerAuthErrorDomain {
             if nsError.powerAuthErrorCode == .biometryCancel {
                 // cancel, app cancel, system cancel...
             } else if nsError.powerAuthErrorCode == .biometryFallback {
                 // fallback button pressed
             }
             // If you're interested in the exact failure reason, then extract
             // the underlying LAError.
             if let laError = nsError.userInfo[NSUnderlyingErrorKey] as?
 LAError {
                 // Investigate error codes...
-                }
             }
         }
         return
     }